civilcode/playbook/process/02-onboarding/stakeholder-presentation-en.md

 # Other practices we embrace

 Ubiquitous Language • Continuous Investment • Peer Reviews • Pair Programming • Event Storming • Domain Modeling • Discovery • Story Mapping • Specification by Examples

+---

+# Conclusion

+With agile practices:

+- You are in control of the requirements, budget and time
+- Early feedback produces higher quality
+- We minimize the risks
+- You can benefit early